 Projects

-- Kernel hacking: building an OS requires building a kernel.
+• Kernel hacking: building an OS requires building a kernel.
 We are implementing a kernel in C on top of Xen.
-Ethos started from a small OS in Xen called Minimal OS which provided low-level facilties which we extended and added many facilities.
-Kernel hacking divides into architecture dependent code (eg., for interrupts, context switching, paging) and architecture independent code (eg., authorization, authentication, file systems, etc.)
+Ethos started from a small OS in Xen called Mini-OS which provided low-level facilties which we extended to make a full OS supporting processes, a network stack, filesystem, authentication, etc. Kernel hacking divides into architecture dependent code (eg., for interrupts, context switching, paging) and architecture independent code (eg., authorization, authentication, file systems, etc.)

-- User-space OS components: much of an OS is written in user space.
-There are many user-space components to build, including packages, shells, and OS abstractions.
-We're using Go to write these routines.
+• User-space OS components: much of an OS is written in user space.
+There are many user-space components to build, including package management, tools (see El), and OS abstractions.
+We're using Go and El to write these routines.

-- Applications: an OS without applications is incomplete.
+• Applications: an OS without applications is incomplete.
 We need to see what effect Ethos has on application code.
+The first application will probably be secure messaging.